-- It’s not well-rounded.
+- It’s not well rounded.
 Cabbage is great.
 It’s packed with nutrients like magnesium, potassium, and tummy-loving fiber.
 But look closely at the CSD and you’ll notice that key nutrients are MIA.
 There’s not much protein.
 And you’re waving buh-bye to healthy fats for a week.

 - It’ll bore you to tears.
 Variety is the spice of life, right?
 It’s bad news when a diet tempts you to rip open a bag of Doritos the minute it ends.
-Moderation is key to healthy eating habits.
+Moderation is key to health-promoting eating habits.

 - You’ll spend a lot of time in the kitchen.
 Keeping up with the CSD means a lot of pot-stirring.
 It’s great to cook fresh veggies like cabbage and celery, but prepping gallons of soup might not be your cup of tea.

 The CSD can cause damage if you have an underlying health condition.
 Here are the red flags.

 Unless you’re slurping soup 24/7, you might not reach 1,000 calories a day on the CSD.
 That’s waaay below the recommended daily minimum.
 Most medical experts suggest at least 1,200 calories per day for women and 1,500 for men.

 If you need to lose weight for health reasons, talk with your doctor or dietitian about creating a custom meal plan.

 Don’t forget your daily vitamins and supplements.
 Doctor-designed super low calorie liquid diets (450 to 800 calories per day) are packed with vitamins, minerals, and amino acid supplements.